jackspaniel/nodulejs/README.md

 nodulejs is a lightweight utility based on node/express whose sole purpose is to discover and initialize node/express "nodules", then attach them to each express request as __req.nodule__.

+For a fully fleshed-out implementation of nodulejs, see the [yukon API framework](https://github.com/jackspaniel/yukon)).

 ## Installation
 ```
 $ npm install nodulejs